Get your MA degree! Make your choice, do not squander this opportunity

 - A copy of the Bachelor’s diploma together with a copy of the transcript,

-- A copy of your passport or official ID (only the page(s) showing your name, picture and passport number)
+- A copy of your passport or official ID (only the page(s) showing your name, picture, and passport number)

-- A formal photo (one of the formats: JPEG (jpg), TIFF (tif), BITMAP (bmp), PNG (png), GIF (gif); min. size is 236 x 295 pixels).
+- A formal photo (one of the formats: JPEG (.jpg), TIFF (.tif), BITMAP (.bmp), PNG (.png), GIF (.gif); min. size is 236 x 295 pixels).

 Only documents in Polish, English, German, Russian or Ukrainian are accepted without an authorized translation into Polish.

 The above documents are reviewed by the Admissions Committee which makes its decision about acceptance of the candidate.
 Once accepted the Candidate receives an acceptance letter together with the School-Student Agreement to be signed (a scanned copy is accepted).
-Students commence their studies once the Agreement is signed and the first instalment is paid.
+Students commence their studies once the Agreement is signed and the first installment is paid.

-During the course of studies international students will have to nostrify their BA/BSc diplomas at the Ministry of Science and Higher Education of Poland.
+During the course of studies, international students will have to nostrify their BA/BSc diplomas at the Ministry of Science and Higher Education of Poland.
 To find out more about the nostrification procedure please click here.

 Because of the above, all the accepted candidates are supposed to bring along and submit at ICBS the originals of their Bachelor’s diplomas (together with the transcripts).
 The Admissions Committee and the administration of the Interdisciplinary Centre for Business Studies are always very positively predisposed to all candidates.
 We do help them complete all the required documents and pass successfully the admissions procedure.

-At the Interdisciplinary Centre for Business Studies at the Department of International Studies of the Mieszko I School of Education and Administration we can do many thing for you once you become our student.
+At the Interdisciplinary Centre for Business Studies at the Department of International Studies of the Mieszko I School of Education and Administration, we can do many things for you once you become our student.
 We can invite more guest speakers, organize conferences, encourage you to publish in our journal, run cultural events, write you a letter of recommendation, etc. What we cannot do is to further lower the tuition fee.
 It is truly competitive and allows us to maintain the level of instruction that you and we are proud of.

 Applying to our MA program you do not pay the application fee.
-Once accepted you pay the entry fee of 400 PLN (110 USD or 100 EUR) and the first instalment of the tuition fee or its full amount if you wish.
+Once accepted you pay the entry fee of 400 PLN (110 USD or 100 EUR) and the first installment of the tuition fee or its full amount if you wish.
 The program tuition fee totals to 8000 PLN annually (which is equivalent to 2200 USD or 2000 EUR).
 Remember that you study two years.
-You may pay it in two instalments of 4000 PLN (1100 USD or 1000 EUR each).
+You may pay it in two installments of 4000 PLN (1100 USD or 1000 EUR each).
 Payments can be made by bank transfer in Polish Zloty (PLN), euro (EUR) or US dollars (USD).